STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Simulation Results

 \subsection{Gazebo simulations}

 Flight tests conducted in the Gazebo simulator (see Figure \ref{fig:experimentsTimeLine}) successfully validated the object handover task encoded by the \ac{STL} formula \eqref{eq:stlFormulaProblem}.
+The purpose of these simulations is to assess the practical viability of the proposed STL-based planning and robustness-aware replanning framework when deployed in a physics-based simulator with onboard low-level control, rather than to perform a detailed tracking-performance study.
+In particular, this section examines whether the trajectories generated offline remain feasible under full vehicle dynamics, whether actuator limits are respected in closed loop, and whether the online replanner is able to recover from disturbances while enforcing safety-critical specifications.
 The simulations demonstrated adherence to critical physical constraints, including motor force limits ($\underline{\bm{\xi}}$ and $\bar{\bm{\xi}}$), while ensuring compliance with \ac{MRAV} dynamics.
 Ergonomic and comfort features, such as propeller velocity constraints ($\pi_\mathrm{vel}$) and restrictions on the drone's approaching velocity ($\pi_\mathrm{pro}$), were also thoroughly evaluated.
 Furthermore, the visibility requirement ($\pi_\mathrm{vis}$) was assessed, ensuring the drone consistently aligned its heading with its direction of movement, allowing the operator to maintain continuous visual contact with the small object on the stick.
 Simulation results are summarized in Figure \ref{fig:simulationResults}, with parameter values for the optimization problem detailed in Table \ref{tab:tableParamters}.
+The closed-loop executions indicate that the planned trajectories can be followed without violating actuator saturation or stability limits, and that the safety-critical predicates encoded in the \ac{STL} formula, including workspace containment, obstacle avoidance, and no-approach-from-behind, remain satisfied throughout the maneuver.
+In addition, comfort- and visibility-related specifications are preserved during execution, indicating that the collaboration-oriented objectives enforced at the planning stage are not lost when the trajectories are followed by the onboard controller.

 The Gazebo simulation environment was designed to closely replicate the MATLAB scenario, ensuring consistency between both testing frameworks.
 In the simulation, the designated handover location was represented as a blue region, no-fly zones (including no-approach areas and obstacles) were highlighted in red, and approach regions defined by the operator were marked in yellow.
 For this test, the approach direction was specified as left-handed, with a top-to-bottom preference, aligned with mission parameters defined prior to execution.